-Experimentally, using the US standard, FM ATV gives increasingly better pictureto-noise (snow) ratios than AM analog ATV at receiver input signals greater than 5 μV.
-That's also about the signal level for the DTV "cliff effect" where the signal disappears.
-The DTV all-or-nothing cliff effect occurs because the digital signal detector and processing in the receiver requires a signal-tonoise ratio (SNR) of at least 15 dB for 8-VSB.
+Experimentally, using the US standard, FM ATV gives increasingly better pictureto-noise (snow) ratios than AM analog ATV at receiver input signals greater than $5 \,\mu$ V. That's also about the signal level for the 8-VSB DTV "cliff effect" where the signal disappears.
+The DTV all-or-nothing cliff effect occurs because the digital signal detector and processing in the receiver require a signal-to-noise ratio (SNR) of at least 15 dB for 8-VSB.
 Above 15 dB, you get an excellent picture, and at 14 dB SNR - nothing.
-Other DTV types - Digital Video Broadcast - Satellite (DVB-S) or Digital Video Broadcast - Terrestrial (DVB-T) - are a few dB better in the presence of noise.
+Other DTV types - D-CATV QAM or Digital Video Broadcast - Satellite (DVB-S) QPSK - are a few dB better in the presence of noise.

 Because of the wider noise bandwidth and FM threshold effect, AM analog video can be seen in the noise well before FM and DTV.
-For DX work, it has been shown that AM signals are recognizable in the snow at up to four times (12 dB) greater distance than FM or DTV signals, with all other factors equal.
+For DX operation, it has been shown that AM signals are recognizable in the snow (noise) at up to four times (12 dB) greater distance than FM or 8-VSB DTV signals, with all other factors equal.
 Above the FM threshold, however, FM rapidly overtakes AM.
-FM snow-free pictures occur above 50 uV, or four times farther away than with AM signals.
-The crossover point is near the signal level where sound and color begin to appear for all three systems.
-Fig 3 compares analog AM, FM and digital ATV across a wide range of signal strengths.
+FM snow-free pictures occur above 50 μV, or four times farther away than with AM signals.
+The crossover point is near the signal level where sound and color begin to appear for AM, FM and 8-VSB systems.
+64-QAM pops up snowfree at 20 μV.
+Fig 6 compares analog AM, FM and digital ATV picture quality levels across a wide range of received signal strengths.